hyperledger-archives/grid-rfcs/0000-catalog.md

 administrator.
 Disabling delete is useful because external systems may have references to these products and deleting them could leave dangling references.

-*Disclaimer: CatalogDelete is a potentially hazardous operation and needs to be done with care.*
+*Disclaimer: CatalogDelete & CatalogProductDelete are potentially hazardous operation and need to be done with care.*

 To perform any of the **catalog actions** agents will need the following